 It is great to encourage commenting throughout the day.
-I might prompt for my son to comment ‘I see Daddy’ with his PECs when he comes home from work.
+I might prompt for my son to comment ‘I see Daddy’ with his PECS when he comes home from work.
 We have cats so when they come in the room we can comment that we see them.
-Although I think my son thinks the Cat’s name is Cat now!
+Although I think my son thinks the cat’s name is cat now!

-Use the TV or IPad
+Use the TV or iPad

 Get Out and About

-I remember the first few times I took my son’s PECs folder out feeling a bit embarrassed.
-But it is so important and he loves carrying it around.
-Now I don’t even think twice about it.
 We actually have two communication books, one for the house and the other lives by the door so goes with him whenever he leaves the house.

 A really successful outing was Longleat Safari.
 I sat in the back of the car with my son whilst our youngest was up front with his Dad.
 This meant as we went round the safari my son was able to comment on what he could see.
 He was so happy and engaged it was great.
 Since the Covid lockdown we have been able to do this with the virtual safari’s on Youtube.

-Often the PECs you need for a certain outing are not in your communication book.
+Often the PECS you need for a certain outing are not in your communication book.
 I have found taking a pencil case in my handbag with the cards we may need useful.
 If we go to the farm I can pull them out stick them on the front of his book and he can start naming the animals as we see them.